elopio/docs/source/includes/_reporting.md

 Sibling Universes are entirely disjoint.
 REP tokens that exist in one Universe cannot be used to Report on events or earn rewards from Markets in another Universe.
 Since users presumably will not want to create or trade on Markets in a Universe whose [Oracle](#decentralized-oracle) is untrustworthy, REP that exists in a Universe that does not correspond to objective reality is unlikely to earn its owner any fees, and therefore should not hold any significant market value.

-Therefore, REP tokens migrated to a Universe which does not correspond to objective reality should hold no market value, regarless of whether or not the objectively false Universe ends up being the Winning Universe after a Fork.
+Therefore, REP tokens migrated to a Universe which does not correspond to objective reality should hold no market value, regardless of whether or not the objectively false Universe ends up being the Winning Universe after a Fork.

 Finalized State
 ---------------